New Casino in Virginia Could Come With a Sports Arena

 Even though the original deal faced challenges, there's a last-minute effort to salvage it.
 Governor Youngkin is determined to proceed with the project and aims to reintroduce it during the General Assembly's return.

-In an attempt to gain Democratic support, the project’s developer, JBG Smith, pledged to double its commitment to affordable housing near the site.
+Developer JBG Smith pledging to double its commitment to affordable housing near the arena site

 Surovell's recent revelation unveiled his proposal of integrating a casino with the arena project to Monica Dixon, Monumental's president of external affairs, about a week ago.
 However, Dixon promptly dismissed the idea, prompting Surovell to abandon it.